-BOUNCING THE BALL TO COMMENCE QUARTER.
+BOUNCING THE BALL TO COMMENCE QUARTER

 2. The blow of the whistle announces the start of the game.
 If any infringement occurs between the whistle and the bounce of the ball, umpires are instructed to award a free kick.
-Once a ball touches the ground in the act of bouncing, players are permitted to enter the ring.
+Once a ball touches the ground, in the act of bouncing, players are permitted to enter the ring.

-JOSTLING IN CENTRE AND DURING THROW IN.
+JOSTLING IN CENTRE AND DURING THROW - IN

-3. Umpires are instructed to take care to prevent same and captains and coaches shall inform players that their co-operation is expected; otherwise it will be necessary to free kick all offences.
+3. It was agreed that umpires be instructed to take steps to prevent same, and captains and coaches be instructed to inform players that their co-operation is expected; otherwise it will be necessary to free kick all offences.

-BAULKING ON THE PART OF UMPIRES.
+BAULKING ON THE PART OF THE UMPIRES

-4. Umpires are instructed that baulking has the effect of tricking players into trouble and must not be practised,.
+4. Umpires are instructed that baulking has the effect of tricking players into trouble, and must not be practised.

-PLAY ON DECISION.
+"PLAY ON" DECISION

-5. When an umpire calls "Play on" it should be a clear cut case, and the call should be. given immediately.
+5. When an umpire calls "Play on" it should be a clear-cut case and the call should be given immediately.